DriftedHawk49/Dodging-Table-Web-App/README.md

 ### Easy Mode
 In easy mode, there are total 2 waves.
 1st wave will contain 25 questions of multiplication tables ranging from 2 to 5.<br>
-In Wave 2, 50 questions, multiplication tables randing from 2 to 10.
+In Wave 2, 50 questions, multiplication tables ranging from 2 to 10.
 Time given to answer each question – 10 seconds.
 It is design for primary level kids.

 ### Intermediate Mode